geohackweek/datasharing/_episodes/01-conda-tutorial.md

 > ## An example of environment file (`environment.yml`)
 >
-> This is an example of an environment file that will install `python 2.7`, `python-pip`, and `gsconfig` library using pip.
+> This is an example of an environment file that will install `python 3.6`, `python-pip`, and `pyjokes` library using pip.
-> The new version of Conda is friendly with pip, so if some packages are not found in Anaconda Cloud, then
+> Conda is friendly with pip, so if some packages are not found in Anaconda Cloud, then
-> you can install them with `pip install`
+> you can install them with `pip install`.
+Open up your favorite text editor, copy and paste the code below,
+> save your file as `environment.yml`.
 >
 > ~~~
-> name: some-environment
+> name: playenv
 > channels:
 > - conda-forge
 > dependencies:
-> - python=2.7
+> - python=3.6
 > - pip
 > - pip:
->     - gsconfig
+>     - pyjokes
 > ~~~
-> {: .yaml}
+> {: .source}
 {: .callout}

-Now, let's install `environment.yml` environment file above so that we can create a conda environment called `some-environment`.
+Now, let's install `environment.yml` environment file above so that we can create a conda environment called `playenv`.

 ~~~
 $ conda env create --file environment.yml